PaddyPowerBetfair/SpringSecuritySAMLKeysRollover/README.md

 Each SAML entity has, at least a key pair along with an X.509 certificate to be distributed using the standard SAML XML metadata.
 When the certificates are about to expire, or due to security reasons, a key rollover must occur so that there's no service interruption.

+We've written a [blog post explaining this problem in detail and why we needed this library extension][BlogPost].

 The general process of rolling over a key on a Service Provider without any service interruption is as follows:

 1. Create a new key pair for signing and/or encryption together with the respective X.509 certificate